KISDinteractive/fundamentals22w/sessions/Session3_Advanced_Code/README.md

-Before we had to name each variable with a unique name.
+Previously we had to give each variable a unique name.
 In an array we can access/manipulate them by using the **array name** and their **position (called "index")** in the array:

 ![array_train_metaphor](img/array_train_metaphor.jpg)